NBIK15007U Advanced Ecology

 - Analyse the occurrence and activity of organisms in relation to the physical/chemical environment

 - Explain and discuss the evolutionary adaptations of organisms to a given environment and their behaviour in relation to/response to both members of the same species and individuals of other species

 - Evaluate interactions between individuals at different trophic levels, e.g. plants/herbivores, prey/predators, and host organisms/parasites/mutualists/diseases

 - Code-based teaching will involve visits to one or a few locations and investigate them using relevant methods.
 We will investigate water, soil, biotic communities (flora, fauna, microbes etc.) and processes in the field and subsequentlig during laboratory work.

 - Concurrently, question-driven teaching will focus on the theory of ecological, behavioural, and evolutionary principles and will consist of lectures, seminars, and computer-based exercises.

-- Problem-based learning is applied in a group essay, which aims at answering ecological questions using empirical data.
-The essay grade contributes 30% of the final grade.
+- Problem-based learning is applied in an individual essay, which aims at answering ecological questions using empirical data and scientific inference.

 - 7,5 ECTS

 - Written examination, 3 hours under invigilationWritten assignment, individual essay 9 daysEvaluation based on individual written exam and individual essay.
 The written exam contributes 70% of the final grade, while the individual essay contributes 30%.